thejokers69/thejokers69/README.md

 ### 🤝 Contributions

-I’m sharpening my skills on real-world projects at Nextronic and ABA, and I’m eager to dive into open-source collabs.
+I'm sharpening my skills on real-world projects at Nextronic and ABA, and I'm eager to dive into open-source collabs.
 Got a cool idea?
-Let’s code it up!
+Let's code it up!
 **[Join me on GitHub](https://github.com/thejokers69)**

 ### 📫 Contact Information